nabilhasan01/mic-mute-control/README.md

 # Microphone Mute Control

 A lightweight Windows application to toggle microphone mute status with a customizable hotkey, displaying a red microphone icon with a white slash in the top-middle of the screen when muted.
-Features a system tray icon, a GUI for hotkey and overlay customization, external mute detection, and customizable sound feedback with bundled default sounds.
+Features a system tray icon, a GUI for hotkey and overlay customization, external mute detection, customizable sound feedback with bundled default sounds, and single-instance enforcement.
 Available in two implementations: Tkinter (`mic_state_controller_tkinter.py`) and PyQt6 (`mic_state_controller_pyqt.py`).

 ## Features
 - **Toggle Mute**: Mute/unmute the default microphone using a customizable hotkey (default: `Ctrl+Alt+M`).